FAQ ● Resources ● Giving

 Senior Thesis

-If you would like to receive preliminary feedback on your thesis idea, then complete the Preliminary Application posted on the department’s wiki page, and send it to me directly at se5@columbia.edu.
-You must also complete the google form at
+If you would like to receive preliminary feedback on your thesis idea, then submit a Preliminary Proposal.
+Details regarding what to include in the Preliminary Proposal are included at the end of this newsletter.
+You will submit this proposal via the google form at

 Major Credit for Non-Departmental Courses